matthewstokeley/wordpress/README.md

-# Wordpress plugin fork
+# Twitter wordpress plugin fork

-this form abstracts the plugin loader functionality to create a boilerplate for rapidly bootstrapping wordpress plugins.
+this form abstracts the plugin loader functionality from twitter's wordpress plugin to create a boilerplate for rapid bootstrapping.

 ## License
 Copyright 2015- Twitter, Inc.